 - The Yellow Lantern/Sinestro Corps Oath:

 - Naturally enough, Sinestro himself ends with "Burn like my power..."
-Later on, when Arkillo takes command, he replaces with last part with "Arkillo's might!"
+Later on, when Arkillo takes command, he replaces the last part with "Arkillo's might!"

 - The Red Lanterns' oath:

 Ripped from a corpse so freshly dead

 Together with our hellish hate

 We'll burn you all—that is your fate!"

 With blood and rage of crimson red,

 - Green Lantern: The Animated Series tweaks it: